 However, there is no evidence of sufficient quality to justify some of the effects mentioned.

-Quercetin research has predominantly been conducted on animals or cell cultures.
-Further research is needed to prove the benefits and safety of quercetin in humans, especially when taken as a supplement rather than naturally in the diet.
+Research on the quercetin it was mainly conducted on animals or cell cultures.
+Further investigation is needed to demonstrate the benefits and safety of quercetin in humans, especially when taken as a supplement rather than naturally in the diet.

 Benefits for the prostate